-Note: The MA program only accepts applications for the Fall entry term.
+Note: The MA and MEng program only accepts applications for the Fall entry term.

 Being in the nation’s capital is a unique opportunity to experience the shaping of sustainable energy policies at the national and international level through interactions with federal departments, ENGOs, various multilateral energy associations and national research labs.
 Our location provides access to local government agencies and research institutions and enables our students to study the interactions between municipal, provincial and federal government departments, think-tanks, industry associations and international energy-related NGOs.
 Many career opportunities are just down the road.